July 2012 Newsletter

 I believe in them, and remind them that it is not their fault, but it pales in comparison to what a loving community can do when they reflect back the same.
 In isolation, the voice of the abuser is the only one they hear.
 It makes it near impossible to leave.

-With lots of people telling you you are wonderful, the soul becomes robust and deep healing can happen from this acknowledgement.
+With lots of people telling you that you are wonderful, the soul becomes robust and deep healing can happen from this acknowledgment.
 The abused person now has options that she did not have before.

 Turning Negative to Positive

 I don’t know about you, but when I think of my abusive marriage, I remember the yelling and insults.
 MY yelling and insults.
 It’s true that I sometimes felt a little glow from flipping a zinger his way, but that was at the worst parts, right before I finally figured out he abused me in many ways that had nothing to do with verbal insults.

 One of the very first journal entries from my marriage called Sex and Emotional Abuse, shows how horrid I felt after hurting him.
 I remember this clearly even today because I’d done something completely against my character and felt awful.
 This moment was pivotal for “us” as a couple.
 It’s the foundation for my guilt and my desire to prove to him I was a good person.
 The night described in Sex and Emotional Abuse haunts me.